BenLorantfy/nestjs-zod/README.md

 The validation pipe uses your Zod schema to parse data from parameter decorator.

-When the data is invalid - it throws [ZodValidationException](#validation-exceptions)
+When the data is invalid - it throws [ZodValidationException](#validation-exceptions).

 ### Globally (recommended)